Solar in Decatur, AL: 2026 Cost, Savings & Payback

 Decatur does not currently have standard net metering.
 However, Alabama Power may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Decatur, AL?
+Is solar worth it in Decatur, AL in 2026?